FAQ: Explain why we don't give a SHA of the ISO image

 @cbrownstein: I'm also very concerned about a hypothetical compromision of our website.
 The thing is that, if this was to happen, all verification techniques would basically be game over (expect a careful web-of-trust verification).
 So we have to discard this option for all the more simplistic verification technique which are still desperately needed by a vast majority of our audience.

 @u: We are not providing a checksum not because of trust issue (it would be as trustworthy as DAVE or BitTorrent) but for the sake of simplicity as we are already offering 3 equivalent techniques and also because checksum verification wouldn't cover a very interesting audience (we tried for years to provide an easy and graphical way of doing it but failed).

-#14 Updated by cbrownstein 12 months ago
+#14 Updated by cbrownstein about 2 years ago